intellinote/inote-util/README.md

       [./test/](https://github.com/intellinote/inote-util/tree/master/test)), but
       your report is welcome with or without that.

- * Our preferered channel for contributions or changes to the source code and documentation is as a Git "patch" or "pull-request".
+ * Our preferred channel for contributions or changes to the source code and documentation is as a Git "patch" or "pull-request".

     - If you've never submitted a pull-request, here's one way to go